 - Retire to bed early the night before starting a fast as we must be intentional.
 This will help you begin fresh and early.
-God is honoured through our being intentional.
+God is honored through our being intentional.

-- Please read and meditate in the daily scriptures provided during this period.
+- Please read and meditate on the scriptures provided daily during this period.
 Please meditate on the scriptures.
 See Psalm 1:1-3 and Joshua 1:8

-- Write out clearly any personal praise and prayer points so you can keep track and record when God begins to move over your situation with answers.
+- Write out any personal praise and prayer points so you can keep track and record when God begins to move over your situation with answers.
 This practice will build up your faith in God.

-- You may join the fast from 6am to 3pm or 6am to 6pm.
-During either period make sure to stay focused and spend some time in scripture reading and meditating, as well as praying out-loud.
+- You may join the fast from 6 am to 3 pm or 6 am to 6 pm.
+During either period make sure to stay focused and spend some time in scripture reading and meditation, as well as praying out loud.

 - Use worship music to help you engage the tangible presence of God.
-Here is Pray by the Brooklyn Tabernacle Choir for you to enjoy: https://www.youtube.com/watch?v=Q9W0-dAQCDQ
+If that is not possible the presence of God is always with us.
+Just engage Him in faith and you will not be disappointed.

 - Please keep yourself hydrated with water throughout the day.

 - Decrease time talking, as talking a lot consumes energy, and use your time for meditation (unless it is very necessary).